vulkomilev/oumi/docs/GIT_WORKFLOW.md

 - GitHub CLI [documentation](https://cli.github.com/manual/)

 ## Feature development

+This document outlines a `merge` based workflow.

+The other option is a `rebase` based workflow, which some people prefer. `rebase` can rewrite history and make it difficult to track changes.
+The `merge` based workflow is simpler and easier to understand.

 Note: this is using the `git` cli, but you can also use the GitHub CLI (`gh`) or `vscode` to perform these operations.